sdpunit/Study-buddy-app/items/report.md

 4. Explore how they goal can be reached and develop final agreement

 Conflict Management Strategies:
-1. **Avoidance** don't try to avoid the conflict.
+1. Avoidance: don't try to avoid the conflict.
-2. **communication** talk to your peers about the conflict so that the necessary protocols can be taken.
+2. Communication: talk to your peers about the conflict so that the necessary protocols can be taken.
-3. **Accessibility** make the protocols easy to follow but effective in resolution.
+3. Accessibility: make the protocols easy to follow but effective in resolution.
-4. **Fairness** make sure that the protocols are fair to all parties involved.
+4. Fairness: make sure that the protocols are fair to all parties involved.
-5. **Team Engagement** make sure that all team members are engaged in the resolution process.
+5. Team Engagement: make sure that all team members are engaged in the resolution process.

 Additional Info:
 * If a member fails to meet the initial plan and/or deadlines, the team will have a group